(888) 552-6760 SCHEDULE AN APPOINTMENT

 If there's enough healthy large intestine left, these two ends may be brought together and stitched or stapled in a procedure called an anastomosis.
 If there’s not enough healthy intestine or there are concerns about the healing of the anastomosis, the surgeon attaches the open end of the digestive tract to the abdominal wall.
 This attachment creates a stoma, to allow waste to pass out of the body.
 If this surgery connects the colon to the abdomen, it’s called a colostomy.
 If it connects the small intestine to the abdominal wall, it’s an ileostomy.
 These attachments may be either short-term or permanent.

-After surgery, you may recover in the hospital for several days, up to a week.
-You may only be able to drink clear liquids for the first few days.
-Eventually, your diet expands to thicker fluids and soft foods.
+After surgery, the patient may recover in the hospital for several days, up to a week.
+He or she may only be able to drink clear liquids for the first few days.
+Eventually, the patient's diet expands to thicker fluids and soft foods.

-To help you heal, your care team may provide specific instructions based on:
+To help the patient heal, the care team may provide specific instructions based on:

 • Which surgery was performed and why